 Violation of U.S. economic sanctions against Cuba, Sudan, and Iran by hiding information from wire transfers to pass through U.S. systems and avoid raising red flags.

-Involvement in a bribery and money laundering scheme concerning the bank's 1MDB fund to support energy development in Malaysia.
-The $6.5bn raised were instead used to buy luxury real estate and yachts amongst other things.
+Involvement in a corruption and money-laundering scheme involving the bank's 1MDB fund, intended to support energy development in Malaysia.
+The $6.5 billion collected was used, among other things, to purchase luxury real estate and yachts.

 Danske has defrauded US lenders over its anti-money-laundering measures at its Estonia branch, allowing “high-risk customers”, including many from Russia, to access the US financial system.